Whilst the school is closed, please do not phone the school. All emails sent to email@example.com will be read and replied to.

 If you’re lucky enough to have a patch of garden, you could do some gardening with your children.
 Gardening is often good exercise and also gets children outside in the fresh air and learning something new.
 Here are some how-to videos on Gardening for children:

-Keep talking to your kids
+Keep talking to your children

 Have a family chat time each day when everyone gets five minutes to talk about how they feel.
 It may seem odd at first, but it quickly becomes a lovely way to share feelings and bond the family together.
 Don't worry if it doesn't work out as you imagine - teenagers are still developing their communication skills, as you well know!
 You could Google ‘conversation starters with children’ for topics to talk about over meals: their favourite band, what superpower they would most like to have, who they would invite to a meal if they could invite anyone, living or dead.